Lineage 2 Crest Maker - Free L2 Clan Emblem Generator

 PNG with transparency recommended for best results

-How to change your Lineage 2 clan crest
+How to set your Lineage 2 clan crest

-- Create your crest above — upload a picture or draw one with the pixel editor.
+- Build your crest above — upload a picture or draw one with the pixel editor.

 - Click Download to save

-Only the Clan Leader can change the clan crest.
+- Register Crest is greyed out.
+Only the Clan Leader can change it, and the clan must meet your server's level requirement.

 About Lineage 2 clan crests